adrianmrozo/ds/reports/project3.md

 ***1.)
 What is PostgreSQL? is it SQL or NoSQL?***

-**PostgreSQL** is a powerful, open source object-relational database managment system (RDBMS) emphasizing extensibility and SQL compliance.
+**PostgreSQL** is a powerful, open source object-relational database management system (RDBMS) emphasizing extensibility and SQL compliance.
 It has a script schema and requires a primary key.

 However, it supports SQL.
 What is SQL though? **SQL** stands for *Structured Query Language*.
 It's a language that communicates with databases.
 It is designed for managing data held in a RDBMS.